 Receivables and payables are stated with the amount of GST included.
-The net amount of GST recoverable from, or payable to, the ATO is included as a part of receivables or payables in the Statement of Financial Position i.
-Cash and cash equivalents
+The net amount of GST recoverable from, or payable to, the ATO is included as a part of receivables or payables in the Statement of Financial Position.

 Cash flows are included in the Statement of Cash Flows on a gross basis and the GST components of the cash flows arising from investing and financing activities that are recoverable from, or payable to, the ATO are classified as operating cash flows.